 - Implement and oversee all aspects of research projects including: 1) developing important policy relevant questions; 2) obtaining ethical approval; 3) writing research protocols and SOPs; 4) developing and designing research tools; 5) coordinating fieldwork (data collection, interviews etc.); 6) monitoring study progress; 7) writing progress reports to stakeholders including networks and funders; 8) training research staff; and 9) conducting data analysis and writing up results.

 - Present scientific findings at research conferences, publish in peer-reviewed journals, and disseminate research findings to other stakeholders such as research networks, universities/academic institutions, government departments, funders, the community, and media.

 - Write research and funding proposals and obtain research funding.

-- Perform other tasks and contribute to organisational management as needed.
+- Perform other tasks and contribute to organizational management as needed.

-- Doctoral or Masters degree in economics or a related quantitative field.
+- Doctoral or master’s degree in health economics or a related quantitative field.

-- Minimum 3 to 5 years research experience or comparable professional experience.
+- Minimum 5 years research experience or comparable professional experience.